-To setup for this condition, connect the 'WORK' lead plug into the (-) output socket on the Power Source, and the 'WELDING' lead from the wirefeeder into the (+) socket on the Power Source, as in Figure 3.
+To setup for this condition, connect the 'WORK' lead plug into the (-) output socket on the Power Source, and the 'WELDING' lead from the power source into the (+) socket, as in Figure 2.

 Negative Wire

 Some 'self-shielded' flux cored consumable wires are operated with the work piece Positive and the consumable wire Negative.
 Refer to the manufacturers data for the particular consumable wire to be used.